 Naloxone, commonly marketed as Narcan, is an opioid antagonist that can be used to counter the effects of an opiate overdose.
 The drug can save an individual from an otherwise fatal overdose and has minimal side effects, even if administered to someone who is later found to not be under the influence of an opioid.
 Senate Bill 1164 was signed into law as Act 139 in late September of 2014.
 This legislation allows certain individuals to obtain a prescription for and administer Naloxone to someone who is experiencing an overdose.
-The District obtained a prescription for Naloxone from the school physician and has authorized certain individuals (District nurses, the District's Security Resource Office/Police Officer and any District employee who has been trained to administer Naloxone and is designated by the Superintendent as a person authorized to administer Naloxone) to administer Naloxone if they suspect that an individual is suffering from an opiate overdose on District property and/or at District events.
+The District obtained a prescription for Naloxone from the school physician and has authorized certain individuals (District nurses, the District's Security Resource Office/Police Officer and any District employee who has been trained to administer Naloxone if they suspect that an individual is suffering from an opiate overdose on District property and/or at District events.